Mass spectrometry imaging: DESI imaging

 Nanospray Desoprtion Electrospray Ionization is a minimally destructive soft ionization technique based on liquid extraction.
-The basic setup consists of two fused silica cpaillaries (primary, secondary).
-An extraction solvent is supplied through primary capillary, forming a liquid bridge at the interface of the two capillaries and extracting molecules from the tissue surface.
-Afterwards, the extracted analytes are getting propelled through the secondary capillary inside the inlet of a mass spectrometer.
-Nano-DESI offers great solvent versatility and possibility for analyte quantification with introduction of internal standards directly into the solvent.
+The basic setup consists of two fused silica capillaries (primary and secondary).
+An extraction solvent is supplied through a primary capillary, forming a liquid bridge at the interface of the two capillaries and extracting molecules from the tissue surface.
+Afterwards, the extracted analytes are transferred and nebulized through the secondary capillary inside the inlet of a mass spectrometer.
+Nano-DESI offers great solvent versatility and the possibility of analyte quantification by introducing of internal standards directly into the solvent.

 SICRIT imaging

 The Soft Ionization by Chemical Reaction in Transfer (SICRIT) source can be coupled with imaging techniques such as Atmospheric pressure (AP)-MALDI or laser ablation.
 In AP-MALDI + SICRIT configurations, SICRIT serves as an ambient-pressure post-ionization unit, increasing ion yield and extending molecular coverage, particularly for small metabolites and lipids.
-When combined with laser ablation, SICRIT enables soft ionization of ablated neutrals without matrix application, maintaining high spatial resolution down to ~1 µm.
+When combined with laser ablation, SICRIT enables soft ionization of ablated neutrals without matrix application, maintaining high spatial resolution down to ~1 μm.
 Recent studies demonstrate that coupling laser desorption with plasma-based SICRIT ionization improves ionization efficiency and signal stability under atmospheric conditions.
 The technique offers compatibility with various mass spectrometers and minimal sample preparation.
 Limitations include dependence on ablation parameters and limited coverage of large biomolecules.
 SICRIT imaging is an emerging approach promising enhanced molecular coverage and flexible ambient-MSI workflows.